gramaziokohler/robotic_assembly_workshop/README.md

 > Q: Python crashes when i run a *Plotter* example

 This may be related to the version of Matplotlib.
-For example, we have seen tis problem on OSX with Matplotlib version 3+.
+For example, we have seen this problem on OSX with Matplotlib version 3+.
 Try downgrading to `2.1.0`: `conda install matplotlib=2.1.0`.
 Make sure the correct environment is active...